-Kimberly Connelly serves jointly on the faculties of the Real Estate and Urban & Regional Planning programs and is division director at Paladino & Company.
+Kimberly Connelly serves jointly on the faculties of the Real Estate and Urban & Regional Planning programs and is Vice President of Sustainability at JBG SMITH.

 Connelly is an industry thought leader in the green building movement and has over 25 years of experience in the construction industry, where she specializes in advancing the practices of green building development and corporate social responsibility.
 Connelly has worked to innovate and evolve the state of professional practice of sustainable buildings in collaborative efforts with the U.S. Environmental Protection Agency, the Association of General Contractors, the District of Columbia Building Industry Association, and Construction Materials Recovery Coalition (CMRC).